Skip to content

 -James Lee Byars

-James Lee Byars: The Perfect Moment - Red Brick Art Museum, Beijing - Viewing Room - Michael Werner Gallery, New York and London
+James Lee Byars: The Perfect Moment - Red Brick Art Museum, Beijing - Viewing Room - Michael Werner Gallery, New York, London, Beverly Hills, Athens

 Currently on view at Red Brick Art Museum, Beijing